 The Settled Nature of Reclaimed Teak

 Reclaimed teak is wood that has already lived a full life.
 Sourced from 50-to-100-year-old traditional Javanese houses (Joglos and Gladaks) or colonial-era bridges, this timber has been air-drying in the Indonesian climate for a century.
 Its cellular structure is “retired” it has already done all the shrinking and twisting it will ever do.
 When we mill this timber at the Bali Best Design factory, we work with a material that has reached a permanent state of equilibrium.
-It is the most stable wood available for tropical use.
+It is among the most stable options available for tropical climates.

 2. Fiber Density and Natural Defenses: Old-Growth vs. Fast-Growth